coin-or/rbfopt/README.rst

 Installation instructions and getting started
 =============================================

 1) Install the package with pip as indicated above.
-This will install the two executable Python scripts rbfopt_cl_interface.py and rbfopt_test_interface.py in your bin/ directory (whatever is used by pip for this purpose), as well as the module files in your site-packages directory.
+This will create the two executable Python scripts, rbfopt_cl_interface and rbfopt_test_interface, in your bin/ directory (whatever is used by pip for this purpose), as well as the module files in your site-packages directory.

 2) Make sure Bonmin and Ipopt are in your path; otherwise, use the